dotnet/EntityFramework.Docs/entity-framework/core/querying/tags.md

       select f).Take(5).ToList();
 ```

-This LINQ query is translated to the following SQL query:
+This LINQ query is translated to the following SQL statement:

 ``` sql
 -- This is my spatial query!